Adiabaticity in nonreciprocal Landau-Zener tunneling: Adiabaticity of nonreciprocal LZT in the presence of nonlinear interactions ( )

+However, at nonlinear EPs, the mechanism of the breakdown of adiabatic evolution is different from that at linear EP.
+The breakdown of adiabaticity is intimately linked to the collision between the fixed point (i.e., $P_2$ in Fig. 8) and the additional hyperbolic point (i.e., $P_3$ in Fig. 8), where the Bogoliubov excitation frequency drops to zero \cite{PhysRevLett.90.170404}.
+Moreover, we find that the invariant $\zeta_+$ does not show a sudden change at the singularity of the nonlinearity-induced EPs.

-In Refs. \cite{PhysRevLett.90.170404,PhysRevA.66.023404}, it has been proved that the adiabatic evolution of the fixed points as a function of level bias corresponds to the adiabatic evolution of the eigenstates.
-The breakdown of adiabaticity occurs when two fixed points merge together and form a homoclinic orbit.
-The nonzero adiabatic tunneling probability can then be calculated from the nonzero classical canonical action ($I_c=\frac{1}{2\pi}\int_0^{2\pi}s\mathrm{d}\theta$) of the homoclinic orbit as $p_c^{ad}=I_c/2$.
-In Fig. \ref{fig:fig9}, we show the adiabatic tunneling probability $p_{LU}^{ad}$ obtained by directly integrating the time-dependent nonlinear Schr\"{o}dinger equation, and compare them with the $p_c^{ad}=I_c/2$ calculated from the classical canonical action ($I_c$) of the homoclinic orbit at EP.
-For $\delta=0$, they agree very well with each other.
-For small nonreciprocal parameter up to $\delta=0.5$, they fairly match each other.
-With increasing the nonreciprocal parameter further, the difference between them becomes apparent.
-In this case, the nonzero adiabatic tunneling probabilities can not be correctly predicted by the classical action at EPs.
-In fact, in the presence of nonreciprocity, the system of Eq. \eqref{eq:dyn3} is no longer a conserved Hamiltonian system.
+In Refs. \cite{PhysRevLett.90.170404,PhysRevA.66.023404}, the adiabatic evolution of the fixed points as a function of level bias was proven to correspond to the adiabatic evolution of the eigenstates.
+Breakdown of adiabaticity occurs when two fixed points merge together and form a homoclinic orbit.
+The nonzero adiabatic tunneling probability can then be calculated from the nonzero classical canonical action ($I_c=\frac{1}{2\pi}\int_0^{2\pi}\zeta_{-}\mathrm{d}\theta_{-}$) of the homoclinic orbit.
+According to classical adiabatic theorem that action or the area encircled by the classical trajectory is an invariant during the slowly sweeping of $\gamma$.
+Considering the invariant $\zeta_+=1$ [or $\zeta_+=1/(1-\delta)$] indicating the initial state is on lower (or upper) level, the relation $\zeta_-(t\to+\infty)+1=I_c$ [or $\zeta_-(t\to+\infty)=1/(1-\delta)-I_c$] is obtained.
+According to Eq. \eqref{eq:pada} [or Eq. \eqref{eq:padb}], we have

+In Fig. \ref{fig:fig9}, we show the adiabatic tunneling probabilities $P_{\rm LU}^{\rm ad}$ obtained by directly integrating the time-dependent nonlinear Schr\"{o}dinger equation and compare them with the above analytical formula calculated from the classical canonical action ($I_c$) of the homoclinic orbit at an EP.
+Interestingly we find that they match each other well in the weak nonreciprocal regime ($\delta<1$).